mestopensource/autodraft/readme.md

 4 Create a new ruby file in the same folder.

-5 Open the file in any editor and add to the beginning of the file.
+5 Open the ruby file in any editor and the following add to the beginning of the file.

 ```ruby
 require 'auto_draft'
 ```

-6 Create an instance of the GroupCreator class in the Teampairing module
+6 Create an instance of the GroupCreator class in the Teampairing module like this.

 ```ruby
 new_task = TeamPairing::GroupCreator.new
 ```
-7 Call the form teams method on the new_task variable and pass in the filename and the numbers of members per team.
+7 Call the form_teams method on the variable and pass in the filename and the numbers of members per team as the parameters.

 ```ruby
 new_task.form_teams('your_filename.txt', 3)
 ```

-5 Run the file you created.
+5 Run the ruby file.
+Thats it... :grinning:

 Sublime Text = Windows = `Ctrl B` Mac = `Cmd B`